Menstrual Cups: Study Finds They're Safe To Use — And People Like Them

 The study also provides evidence that menstrual cups can be used in challenging environments.
 "Some people said that it would be unsafe to use them [in low- and middle-income countries] because of lack of water and sanitation," says Phillips-Howard.
 "Well, our study didn't pick up on that at all."

-In one pilot study of schoolgirls in rural Kenya, for example, the researchers found there was no difference in the prevalence of infections among girls who used menstrual cups, sanitary pads or cloths or other makeshift materials.
+In one pilot study of schoolgirls in rural Kenya, for example, the researchers found there was no difference in the prevalence of infections among girls who used menstrual cups, sanitary pads or cloths, or other makeshift materials.

 "Even in situations where there was less water available, like in refugee camps, [people] figured out how to [clean] menstrual cups with less water," says Phillips-Howard.